copernicusglobal/api/docs/products/accounts.md

           { "description":"Current", "id":4750,  "balance": 1117.97000, "type":"Common",
                  "currency": {"description": "USD","value": "USD"} },
           { "description":"Deposit", "id":4751,  "balance": 120.30000,  "type":"Deposit",
-                 "currency": {"description": "AU","value": "XAU"}}
+                 "currency": {"description": "Gold","value": "XAU"}}
         ]
 }
 ```

 The account types require more explanation.
-After registration of a user the System opens a set of accounts (in USD, EUR and gold).
-There are two gold accounts: with the Common and Deposit types.

-The Deposit type means that the account can't be used for money sending directly to other users' accounts, just only
+The Deposit type means that the account can't be used for
-to send between own accounts.
-But the Common account can be used for any operations.
+sending funds directly to other users' accounts, just only to send between own accounts.

+The Common account can be used for any operations.

 # Obtaining an Encoded Address for Accounts